Brady gathers new Bucs teammates for workout on prep field

 Center Ryan Jensen practiced shotgun snaps to Brady on the artificial turf football field.

-Though he’s the newcomer, Brady was in charge, according to the paper.
+Though he’s the newcomer, Brady was in charge, according to the newspaper.
 Brady walked through a route with receiver Mike Evans, demonstrating for the veteran and other players exactly where to make their cuts.

 Quarterbacks Blaine Gabbert and Ryan Griffin also threw passes.